systeminit/si/app/docs/src/reference/asset/function.md

   }

   // Create a Public route table
-  // Set it's parent to be the VPC const publicRouteTableName = `${baseName}-public-route-table`;
+  // Set its parent to be the VPC const publicRouteTableName = `${baseName}-public-route-table`;
   if (
     !_.some(